 After serving three years as the commanding officer of Marine Corps Recruiting Station in San Antonio, Texas, Alan reported to the Marine Corps Command and Staff College in Quantico, Va.
 In 2002, he graduated with honors, earning a Masters degree of Military Science.
 Alan was then selected to attend the School of Advanced Warfighting.
 While attending, he was chosen as the operational planner for the 1st Marine Division, and deployed to Iraq in support of Operation Iraqi Freedom.
 Alan returned from Iraq and graduated from the school in 2003.

 His next assignment was as the logistics officer of the 11th Marine Regiment in California.
 In 2004, Alan assumed command of 1st Battalion, 11th Marines, which he led until 2006.
 After this command, Alan became a student once again, attending the Army War College in Carlisle, Pa.
 He earned his Master’s Degree in National Security Strategy in 2007, then became the future operations officer of the III Marine Expeditionary Force in Okinawa, Japan.

-In 2009, Alan assumed command of the 14th Marine Regiment in New Orleans, La., and served as the Regimental Commander until 2011.
+In 2009, Alan assumed command of the 14th Marine Regiment in Fort Worth, Tx., and served as the Regimental Commander until 2011.
 His final assignment before retirement was as a faculty member of the U.S. Army War College in Carlisle, Pa.